-Data integrity is therefore a stepping stone to digital transformation.
+Data of high integrity is therefore a stepping stone to digital transformation.

 It doesn’t stop there.
 Digital adoption drives an increase in both the volumes and complexities of data coming into the enterprise.
 Companies need to manage this complexity in order to listen to the new, digital voice of the customer.
 As businesses shift to new digital channels, it becomes easier to lose critical customer interactions in the digital noise.

-Data integrity is at the foundation of digital transformation making it easier to understand and support customers.
+Data quality and integrity are at the foundation of digital transformation making it easier to understand and support customers.